DEI Consulting for Inclusive Workplaces

 - Define DEI goals and principles

-- Prioritize initiatives based on impact
+- Prioritize initiatives based on impact, readiness, and capacity

 - Design governance and decision rights